rrazcueta/moonveil/docs/players/20-encounters.md

 In a clash of steel or a sprung trap - each moment is a test.
 You're rolling dice, swapping your Pocket, and spending Ability Points.
 When you hold the advantage, strike!

-The Guide sets the scene in terms of what the other
+The Guide starts an encounter by setting the scene and

-- Describe the dungeon in terms of zones of action
-- Outside of the narrative description of the current area
+- Identifies the known sources of danger - enemies, sprung traps, environmental hazards

-  - Describe the area in terms of zones, distances, and movement
+- Describes the area in terms of movement distances, zones, and movement hazards
-  - Describe obvious interactive elements
+- Alerts to any obvious interactive elements like ropes, pits, braziers, barricades

-### Surprise

-If one side is **Surprised** at the start of an Encounter:

-- The other side takes **free turns**
-- Then roll **initiative** and continue the encounter normally

 ## Initiative

 Encounters are run in rounds.
 Start each round with a d6 **Initiative** roll to determine when you can act.
-On a 4–6 you act before the Guide; on a 1–3 you act after the Guide.
+On a 4–6 you can **Open** the round acting before The Guide; on a 1–3 you have to **Close** the round acting after The Guide.
 Reroll by marking Dexterity.

-- **Opening Seekers**: if you rolled 4-6 take you can take your turn first
+- **Open**: if you rolled 4-6 take you can take your turn first
 - **Guide**:
   - Take enemy turns
   - Trigger world events
-- **Closing Seekers**: if you have yet to take your turn, take it here
+- **Close**: if you have yet to take your turn, take it here

 On your turn, take a **Move** and an **Action** in any order alongside other Seekers taking their turns.